 10 Guitar Habits Even Experienced Players Struggle With

-You’ve been playing for years..
-You know your scales..
-You’ve got your favorite chord grips locked in (IYKYK).
-You’ve spent hours tweaking tone settings until they felt just right.
+You’ve been playing for years and you know your scales.
+You’ve got your favorite chord grips locked in (if you know, you know..), and you’ve spent hours tweaking tone settings until they felt perfect.

-But the truth is a lot of guitarists don’t want to admit that they fall into habits that drag down their playing.
+But the problem is, a lot of guitarists won’t admit the habits they still do that drag down their playing.

-Some of them are old mistakes that never got corrected, and others are bad routines that creep in without even noticing.
-The good news is every single one of these habits can be fixed, but it’s about being conscious of these mistakes in the first place.
+The good news is every single one of those habits can be fixed, but it’s about being conscious of them in the first place.

-Here are ten of the most common habits seasoned players run into, and how to break them before they hold you back any longer.
+So, here are ten of the most common habits seasoned players run into, and how to break them (or at least become aware of them):

 #10: Overlooking Dynamics and Touch

-A lot of players spend years working on scales, speed, or finger strength, but almost none of that matters if every note comes out at the same volume.
-When everything you play is flat and even, your solos lose the emotion that makes people really listen.
+As a guitar teacher, I’ve seen a lot of players spend years working on scales, speed, and finger strength, but then every note they play comes out at the same volume.
+When everything you play is flat and even, your solos and music as a whole lose the emotion.

-The fix is to start thinking less like a guitarist and more like a singer.
-A singer doesn’t belt every line at full power.
-They pull back in the verse and let loose in the chorus.
+To get there, start thinking more like a singer.
+What I mean is, a singer doesn’t belt every line at full power.
+They pull back in the verse and get louder in the chorus.

 You can do the same with your picking hand.
-Play a lick softly, then play it again with more bite.
+Play a lick softly, then play it again with more power.

-Try palm muting on one pass and letting the notes ring open on the next.
-You can even switch to hybrid picking for a completely different texture.
+Try palm muting on one take and letting the notes really come alive on the next go.
+You can even switch to hybrid picking for a different texture.

 #9: Ignoring Rhythm While Focusing on Technique

 When you only focus on speed or scales, your timing usually slips.
-Even advanced players miss this because they think technique will carry the whole performance.
+Even advanced players struggle with this because they think technique will carry them.

 Here’s how to focus on rhythm: